Bushranger William McCarthy

 William McCarthy was apprehended by the mounted police in March 1841.

-He was re-assigned to Edward Sparke at Maitland and absconded from there on 11th April 1842.
+near Maitland and absconded from there on 11th April 1842.

 He was brought into Cassilis by the mounted police in March 1843 having been apprehended at Mr. Miller's station in the Liverpool Plains district and committed for trial for being illegally at large with fire arms by Magistrate Edward Hamilton on 17th March 1843.

 on 31st March.
 He was forwarded to Darlinghurst gaol on 1st August 1843 to await trial.